rkillickdev/plan-it-go/README.md

 ![PlanIt-Go toast success message ](docs/features/pp4-features-toast-success-trip-add.png)

 To avoid the repetition of code and to ensure that the appearance of messages is consistent across the site, the toast  html structure lives in the [messages.html](templates/includes/messages.html) file and has been included in the base.html template.
 If a message is detected on page load, the following [toasts javascript file](static/js/toasts.js) is loaded which initialises the toast.

 ### **Role Based Login**

 #### **Staff User Functionality**

 Functionality is included on the site that is only available to users with 'staff' status.
-These user logins can be created and provided with relevant permissions by a superuser in the [Django Admin Panel](#django-admin-panel)/.
+These user logins can be created and provided with relevant permissions by a superuser in the [Django Admin Panel](#django-admin-panel).
 Clicking on the 'Add A Destination' directs the staff user to a page where they can create and edit destinations.

 ![PlanIt-Go staff user login redirect page ](docs/features/pp4-features-trip-list-staff-user.png)

 ![PlanIt-Go staff user create destination form ](docs/features/pp4-features-create-destination-staff-user.png)

-Once the location form has been succesfully populated with the required information, an instance of Location is created and saved to the database and displayed as a card in the destinations list below.
+Once the location form has been successfully populated with the required information, an instance of Location is created and saved to the database and displayed as a card in the destinations list below.
 A success message is displayed in a toast to keep the user informed.
 Clicking on the destination card opens the destination modal.

 ![PlanIt-Go staff user destination list ](docs/features/pp4-features-destination-list-staff-user.png)